 When entering the Chinese market, brands cannot use the same e-commerce platforms to build online stores.
 China has its own set of platforms where buyers and sellers interact.
 Alibaba’s Taobao, Tmall, JD, Pinduoduo are popular online platforms brands should strive to enter to sell their products successfully.

 The Chinese culture differs vastly from other cultures around the world.
-Chinese customers are often characterized as collectivists — where they think, act, and communicate collectively instead of the west’s individualism.
+Chinese customers are often characterized as collectivists — where they think, act, and communicate collectively as opposed to the west’s individualist mindset.